Dive boat: Live-boating

+Live-boat surface-supplied diving exposes the diver to a generally unacceptable risk of injury by the propellers or thrusters if the umbilical length allows the diver to get near the hazard.
+Deployment by bell or diving stage makes it possible to restrict the length of the umbilical sufficiently to make it impossible for the diver to reach the hazard, or for the umbilical to get snagged or drawn into the moving parts.

 Decompression stations

 When a significant amount of decompression is planned by several divers at a site where they can reasonably expect to surface on the shotline, they may consider deploying a decompression trapeze.
 This keeps the divers together where it is easier to monitor them and provide support for the last part of the dive.
 A decompression trapeze can also be dropped by the boat for a group of divers by pre-arranged signal, such as a second decompression buoy at the group.

 Drift diving

 Drift diving occurs when the divers allow themselves to be conveyed past the bottom by the prevailing current, minimising the effort required to cover a relatively large distance, but moving the divers away from the start position and making their surfacing position uncertain.
 The usual way of monitoring the position of a group is by the lead diver towing a surface marker buoy, and the divers of the group all following the dive leader.
 The dive boat follows the buoy at a distance where the lookouts can see if any diver surfaces near the buoy.
 Divers from the group either surface along the buoy line, or if there is vertical current shear or they are separated from the group, deploy their own DSMB and surface on that.
 Groups of inexperienced divers may be escorted by a second divemaster who tries to keep them together, directs stragglers back to the dive leader, and keeps track of remaining gas.
 Divers may be formally grouped in buddy pairs, surfacing together when the first is low on gas, or more informally, and rely on the divemasters if they have a problem.